janis-commerce/aws-secrets-manager/README.md

 // Get the value with VersionStage of AWSCURRENT const value = await secretHandler.getValue();

+// Update the value of the secret const newValue = await secretHandler.updateValue('new-secret-string');

 // Get an specific VersionStage const previousValue  = await secretHandler.setVersionStage('AWSPREVIOUS');